oracle-livelabs/pts/ai-vector-search-rag/introduction/introduction.md

 In this workshop, you will learn how to:
 * Upload files to OCI Object Storage using Oracle APEX
 * Import files into the database from OCI Object Storage
-* Work with LLMs imported inside Oracle Database
+* Work with LLMs imported inside Oracle AI Database
 * Split documents and vectorize the chunks
 * Convert your documents to Markdown format
 * Perform AI Vector Search on text data